sbogucki12/faacea2019/README.md

 2. Create new branch for working on feature.
 3. Do work.
 4. Test feature.
-4. Commit / Push feature branch to origin.
+5. Commit / Push feature branch to origin.
-5. Creat pull request.
-6. (Notional) Team review.
-7. Checkout development branch.
+6. Checkout development branch.
-8. Merge feature branch into development.
+7. Merge feature branch into development.
-9. Test development branch.
+8. Test development branch.
-10. Commit / push development branch to origin.
+9. Commit / push development branch to origin.
-11. Checkout master.
+10. Create pull request.
+11. (Notional - for now) team review.
-12. Merge development into master.
+12. Approve pull request / Merge development into master. **performed by code maintainer / repo owner ONLY**
 13. Commit / push master to origin.

+*Feature branch may be deleted*